Cambridge-Atom-Scattering-Centre/bidirectional-coil-driver/README.md

 ## Building the printed circuit boards

-The two Gerber files contain information about the PCB of the coil driver itself and another board that can provide interface between the Raspberry Pi Pico and the coil driver.
+The two zipped Gerber files contain information about the PCB of the coil driver itself and another board that can provide interface between the Raspberry Pi Pico and the coil driver.
 The BOM files have the bill of materials.
 The two pdf files show the schematics of the circuits.

 The Gerber files and the BOM files can be given to a commercial PCB fabrication company like JLCPCB for them to produce it.